gamelab/SocialConnect-Plugin/README.md

 More Info
 ---------

+For more infomation and tutorials visit the [kiwijs website.](http://www.kiwijs.org/documentation/social-connect-plugin/)

-Check out the example found in the "examples" folder of this repository.
+Check out a few of the examples found in the "examples" folder of this repository.

 Read the API docs found in the "docs" folder of this repository.